 If the altimeter remains silent or has no display post-flight, there are a number of possibilities.
 First is a weak battery.
 Battery voltage must be at least 3.7 volts for the Pnut.
+The Jolly Logic devices indicate a percentage charged.
 Second (for the Perfectflite Pnut) is that the altimeter lost power briefly during flight due to the power plug on the Pnut jarring loose, even momentarily.
 This often happens if the altimeter is free-floating in a compartment and can slam around, which is a bad practice.
 The altimeter should be padded to protect it from shock.